ForumDev/forumdev/README.md

 5.a) get the requirements.txt from the repo

+> this setup uses postgres database, make sure the following packages are installed:

+> `libpq-dev python-dev` and `postgresql postgresql-contrib` for the postgres server

 5.b) `pip install -r requirements.txt`

-> this setup uses postgres database, make sure the following packages are installed: libpq-dev postgresql-client-9.3 python-dev

 7) edit `forumdev/settings.py` and setup  DATABASES (at the end of the file)